White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago White Sox will send a hot-hitting Luis Robert to the plate against the Detroit Tigers and Riley Greene, who has been on a tear in recent games, when the squads square off on Thursday at 6:40 PM ET.
+Joey Wentz will take the mound for the Detroit Tigers in the second of a four-game series against the Chicago White Sox and Gavin Sheets on Friday at 6:40 PM ET.

-The Tigers are +120 moneyline underdogs in this matchup with the favorite White Sox (-145).
-The matchup's over/under is set at 8 runs.
+The Tigers are +115 moneyline underdogs in this matchup with the favored White Sox (-140).
+Chicago is favored on the run line (-1.5 with +120 odds).
+The over/under is 8.5 runs for this matchup (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.